chef/chef-web-docs/chef_master/source/cookstyle.rst

 * Enforcing style conventions and best practices
 * Evaluating the code in a cookbook against metrics like "line length" and "function size"
-* Helping every member of a team to author similary structured code
+* Helping every member of a team to author similarly structured code
-* Estabilishing uniformity of source code
+* Establishing uniformity of source code
 * Setting expectations for fellow (and future) project contributors

 Cookstyle vs. Rubocop